Skip to main content

 Parameters:

-• Dataset object for the specified ID
+Returns: Dataset - A Dataset object for the existing dataset ID

 Example: